ayoolaolafenwa/PixelLib/docs/video_pascal.rst

     https://www.youtube.com/watch?v=_NsELe67UxM
     </div>

-This is a saved segmented video using pascal voc.
+This is a saved segmented video using pascal voc model.

 **Segmentation of live camera with pascalvoc model**
 ====================================================